fruit-testbed/p2p-update/README.md

 This generates an executable binary file: `p2pupdate`.

+## To run

+The application can run on any Linux operating system.

+### Server mode

+The server mode runs a lightweight STUN service to bootstrap a new peer and advertise its session to existing peers.
+Both the update notification and file are distributed using peer-to-peer protocols.

-## To run the server
+To run in server mode, invoke:
 ```
 ./p2pupdate server
 ```

-The server runs a lightweight STUN service to bootstrap a new peer and advertise its session to existing peers.
-Both the update notification and file are distributed using peer-to-peer protocols.
+## Agent mode

+The agent mode performs peer-to-peer communications with other agents to send/receive update notifications, use it to download/serve the update files, and deploy the updates on local node.

-## To run the agent
+To run in agent mode, invoke:
 ```
 ./p2pupdate agent
 ```

+There are two options
-Option `--config-file` is used to pass a custom config file.
+- `--config-file`, is used to pass a custom config file.

-Option `--default-config` prints default configuration to standard output.
+- `--default-config`, prints default configuration to standard output.

+## License

-License: Apache Version 2.0.
+Apache Version 2.0.